gulfiliz/gulfiliz.github.io/_posts/2024-01-03-beginnings.md

 things planted at different times, growing at different speeds, not everything blooming at once.

 You'll find equations here.
-And poems.
+And philosophy.
 Research logs written at 2am.
 Travel notes from cities that felt like they already knew me.
 Thoughts on ink, on stones on a board, on the shape of paper